Title: Managing Director

-Mr. Eisenhofer serves as a member of the New York University Law School Advisory Board for the Center on Civil Justice, and as co-chair for the Securities Litigation Committee of the American Association for Justice.
+Mr. Eisenhofer serves as a member of the NYU Law School Advisory Board for the Center on Civil Justice, and as co-chair for the Securities Litigation Committee of the American Association for Justice.
 Mr. Eisenhofer currently serves as a member of the New York City Mayor's Advisory Board for the Mayor's Fund to Advance New York City, and also serves as an ex-officio Trustee on the Board of Trustees of the American Museum of Natural History.
 He is a graduate of the University of Pittsburgh, and a 1986 magna cum laude graduate of Villanova University School of Law, Order of the Coif.
-He was a law clerk to the Hon.
-Vincent A. Cirillo, President Judge of the Pennsylvania Superior Court, and thereafter, joined the Wilmington office of Skadden Arps Slate Meagher & Flom.
+He was a law clerk to the Honorable Vincent A. Cirillo, President Judge of the Pennsylvania Superior Court and thereafter joined the Wilmington office of Skadden Arps Slate Meagher & Flom.
 Mr. Eisenhofer was a partner in the Wilmington office of Blank Rome Comisky & McCauley until forming Grant & Eisenhofer P.A. in 1997.